TheArtOfPour/first-order-model/README.md

 Checkpoints will be saved to this folder.
 To check the loss values during training see ```log.txt```.
 You can also check training data reconstructions in the ```train-vis``` subfolder.
-By default the batch size is tunned to run on 2 or 4 Titan-X gpu (appart from speed it does not make much difference).
+By default the batch size is tunned to run on 2 or 4 Titan-X gpu (apart from speed it does not make much difference).
 You can change the batch size in the train_params in corresponding ```.yaml``` file.

 ### Evaluation on video reconstruction